zuiko21/minimOS/other/PassingCars/README.md

  very start of a page_ (address `$xx00`), no boundary-crossing penalty is to be expected.

-For performance estimation, this code is **23 bytes** long (assuming its only variable `total` resides on _zeropage_).
+For performance estimation, this code is **23 bytes** long (assuming its only variable `total` resides in _zeropage_).
 Execution time depends on whether the array element holds an `1` or a `0`, with each iteration taking **17 or 23 clock cycles**, respectively.

 ### Going bigger: the 64 KB (not KiB) version